EhsanTamandeh/PolyGenNet-/README.md

 In gene interaction networks, genes and gene products interact with each other through physical and functional connections, forming complex networks.
 These networks exhibit properties such as modularity and scale-free topology, where a few highly connected genes (hubs) play critical roles in maintaining cellular functions.
 Variations in these hubs or their interactions can have cascading effects on the network, leading to phenotypic changes associated with diseases.
 For instance, genes involved in Schizophrenia (SCZ) or other complex diseases often participate in common pathways or modules within the gene interaction network, even though the specific mutations may differ across patients.

+## Contact

+ Please do not hesitate to contact me if you require any further information:

+ Ehsan Tamandeh
+ Email: ehsan.tamandeh007@gmail.com